Magsamm/rock-paper-scissors/README.md

 # rock-paper-scissors

+RPS project for The Odin Project

+how to play:
-RPS project for The Odin Project launch chrome with --auto-open-devtools-for-tabs' flag to get the console upon loa.
+cd into the rock-paper-scissors directory. launch chrome with --auto-open-devtools-for-tabs' flag to get the console upon load.